 - Clifford Geertz, anthropologist and author of Local Knowledge: Further Essays in Interpretive Anthropology and Available Light: Anthropological Reflections on Philosophical Topics

-Through either the major concentration or minor, WGS will expand your perspectives.
+Through either a major concentration or the minor, WGS will expand your perspectives.
 You’ll learn flexible thinking skills that will prepare you for a satisfying career in the nonprofit sector, public policy, law, media, social work, and for-profit institutions, among other spheres.
 Our alumni have gone on to work in communications, research, sales and marketing, and have also received advanced degrees in numerous fields.

 Women of Welch (WOW)

-University Housing, WGS, and the Women’s Center have worked together to create a “living and learning” community residence hall for undergraduate female students.
+University Housing, WGS, and the Women’s Center have worked together to create a living and learning community residence hall for undergraduate female students.
 To learn more about the program click here.